 Selected as the Solano County Teacher of the Year in 1986, Harry continued teaching until his retirement in 1998.

 Harry was appointed to the Fairfield Community Services Commission in 1988, where he served until he was appointed to the Fairfield Planning Commission in 1992.
 He served on the Planning Commission until his election to the Fairfield City Council in 1997.
 Harry was elected Vice-Mayor in 1999, ran unopposed for Mayor in 2005, and was re-elected Mayor in 2009.

 Active in the League of California Cities, Harry was elected president of the North Bay Division in 2002.
-He served three terms as elected president of the Fairfield-Suisun Sewer District, he is the past president of the California Association of Sanitary Agencies and was a member of the Association's Executive Board of Directors for nine years.
+He served three terms as elected president of the Fairfield-Suisun Sewer District; is past president of the California Association of Sanitary Agencies; and was a member of the Association's Executive Board of Directors for nine years.